angelleye/paypal-woocommerce/readme.txt

 == Changelog ==

+= 1.4.12 - xx.xx.2018 =
+* Fix - Resolves an issue where Smart Buttons would not display on Checkout page when Page Setup options were changed from default. ([PFW-147](https://github.com/angelleye/paypal-woocommerce/pull/1151))

 = 1.4.11 - 06.21.2018 =
 * Tweak - Further data sanitization and validation for privacy and security. ([PFW-156](https://github.com/angelleye/paypal-woocommerce/pull/1149))